FF+ manifesto: Cape Exit, guns and community councils

 Economy

+- Visa regulations should be relaxed, to make travelling to South Africa (SA) easier.

-- Tax rebates for when you do the government’s work, such as repairing potholes and paying for security.
+- Tax rebates for doing government work, such as repairing potholes or paying for security.

 Education

-- Schools can choose whether to be run by the government or a community council;
+- Schools to be allowed to choose whether to be run by the government or by a community council.

 - Mother-tongue teaching – the party “condemns the creeping language imperialism of Anglophiles”.